markbastian/clojure-club/README.md

 ## Problems

+#### May 19th<sup>th</sup>: [Making Data Dance](http://www.4clojure.com/problem/113)

+From 4clojure.com: Write a function that takes a variable number of integer arguments.
+If the output is coerced into a string, it should return a comma (and space) separated list of the inputs sorted smallest to largest.
+If the output is coerced into a sequence, it should return a seq of unique input elements in the same order as they were entered.

+Place your solution in src/main/clj/x113_making_data_dance/$username.clj

+Note that you may not use proxy.
+Speaking of proxy...

+In addition to the solving this problem, I'd like to discuss several handy methods for Java interop, including:
+ * proxy
+ * reify
+ * definterface
+ * doto
+ * bean

 #### May 12th<sup>th</sup>: [Mount](https://github.com/tolitius/mount)

 Mark will be talking about mount, a simple library for managing state in Clojure.
 For context, any sizeable app will